Pattern Matching

 ───┴────────────

-The equivalent in if-else
+The equivalent in if-else statements would be:

 [black red yellow green purple blue] | each {|c|